uva-engineering-decision-analysis/class_notes/Session_13.md

-The following equation shows a measurement for measuring the error, and $\alpha$ can take different values, and if the $\alpha$ is equal to $\infinity$, it means we care just about the biggest error.
+The following equation shows a measurement for measuring the error, and $\alpha$ can take different values, and if the $\alpha$ is equal to $\infty$, it means we care just about the biggest error.
 We want to minimize only the biggest error.

 $(\sum|\varepsilon^{\alpha}_{i})^{\frac{1}{\alpha}}$          $L^{\alpha}$